 The Trustees will always consider funding within the following funding principles.

 The overarching principle that will guide the trustees in making funding decisions will be a desire to make:

 “Awards to projects that make a real and ongoing difference to people’s lives”

-Priority will be given to the areas of performing arts (music, dance and drama) but other areas will be considered.
+Priority will be given to projects that enable people to develop skills and careers in heritage and in all areas of the performing arts (music, dance and drama) but other areas will be considered.

 Breaking down the overarching principle, the trustees will have regard to the following guidance.